 In the meantime, it’s up to parents to determine their child’s kindergarten readiness on a case-by-case basis, taking into consideration social and emotional readiness, as well as cognitive ability.
 For many parents, evaluating a child’s kindergarten readiness isn’t easy.
 Former preschool teacher Tracy Gibb delayed her son’s kindergarten entrance because he was immature socially.
 “I’ve worked with kindergarten teachers for many years, and what they want are kids who can sit still and behave themselves well enough to learn, rather than a child who understands what’s going on but is a discipline problem because he’s too young to handle the responsibility of kindergarten,” she wrote in an email.
 Now, she thinks her 11-year-old son is on a par with his fifth grade peers emotionally.
 “This is a decision I have never regretted.”

 When 4-year-old Delilah’s preschool teachers suggested she might not be ready for kindergarten, her mother, Los Angeles-based songwriter and music teacher Deborah Poppink Hirshland, was impressed with how the teachers explained their conclusion.
 In kindergarten, they told her, there are a lot of three-step processes, such as get a piece of paper, draw a shape on it, then cut out the shape.
 “Delilah went to the teacher after every step to ask what to do next,” Poppink Hirshland says.
 After an assessment, Poppink Hirshland learned valuable information about her bright daughter, who grew leaps and bounds thanks to occupational therapy.
-Now, six-year-old Delilah is thriving in kindergarten.
+Later, 6-year-old Delilah thrived in kindergarten.